 • Hidden-ness is the place of training and equipping.
 Hidden-ness can present the opportunity to learn.
 Before stepping up into a new role or greater responsibility it can be a safe place to practice.

-I want to finish with one final point about Mums and Dads.
-You see whilst I’ve said that it is important for mothers and fathers to help us embrace our hidden-ness and accompany us on that journey it is also within the gift of Mothers and Fathers at the right time and in the right way to signal a season shift and lead us out of hidden-ness.
+One final point about Mums and Dads; whilst it is important for mothers and fathers to help us embrace our hidden-ness and accompany us on that journey it is also within the gift of Mothers and Fathers at the right time and in the right way to signal a season shift and lead us out of hidden-ness.